-The mass air flow sensors you find in modern cars have built-in Intake Air Temperature sensors (IAT).
-While there are different types of air flow sensors, most cars today come fitted with the hot-wire type.
+The airflow sensors you find in modern cars have built-in Intake Air Temperature sensors (IAT).
+While there are different types of airflow sensors, most cars today come fitted with the hot-wire type.
 Let’s find out how it works.

-Hot-Wire Mass Air Flow Sensor: How it Works
+How a Hot-Wire Mass Air Flow Sensor Works

-The air flow sensor also houses an electronic chip which converts the electric current into a digital signal and delivers it to the PCM (the engine’s computer).
+The airflow sensor also houses an electronic chip that converts the electric current into a digital signal and delivers it to the PCM (the engine’s computer).
 Using the signals, the PCM then calculates the optimal amount of fuel to be injected.
 The main objective is to keep the fuel/air ratio at the ideal level.

 Common MAF Issues